 Budget equity strategies build upon community engagement and data tools, methodologies, and strategies described in previous sections of the framework.
+These strategies support transparency, user-friendly, visually appealing information to understand how government entities invest taxpayer dollars back into communities.
 Working towards budget equity is crucial for fostering a fair, just, and thriving California.
 It ensures that all eligible Californians can contribute their fair share while benefiting from public programs and services.
 It requires helping communities understand government budget processes which strengthens public trust, building tools to ensure that funds create impact as authorized or directed, and exploring different approaches that prevent disadvantaged communities from bearing the burden of economic downturns.

-Structures to Help Create a California where All can Thrive
+PRIORITY 4.
+Infrastructure to Help Create a California where All Can Thrive